mcmonkeyman/mcmonkeyman.github.io/_drafts/2016-04-27-going-shopping.markdown

 # S3 and Scala

+## The Potential Solutions

-I recently had to write some code in Scala that talked to S3.
-Without any existing code to pattern off of I needed to figure out what library to use.
+I recently had to write some code in Scala that talked to Amazon's S3 service.
+Without any existing code to pattern from I needed to go shopping to figure out what library to use.
 A quick google showed a number of promissing options.

 * [AWScala](https://github.com/seratch/AWScala)